Neuroarchitecture turns intuition into intention.

-In our journey to understand how to shape the built environment around human experiences, we are deeply invested in contributing to the foundation of the burgeoning transdisciplinary field of NEUROARCHITECTURE.
+In our journey to understand how to shape the built environment around human experiences, we are deeply invested in contributing to the foundation of the burgeoning transdisciplinary field of Neuroarchitecture.
 We believe the design process should start by exploring the connections between humans and spaces, making the insights we gain from neuroarchitectural research crucial to how we approach architecture and design.

 Below, you can find our latest findings and thoughts.